-A Sweet Surprise at the Origin of Birdsong
+The Story of Songbirds Is a Story of Sugar

-Long ago, songbirds executed an evolutionary power move, rejiggering a sensor for savory tastes to react to sugar.
+Long ago, songbirds executed an evolutionary power move, rejiggering a sensor for savory tastes to react to sweetness.

 Australia’s unique forests are the birthplace of birdsong.
 The plants there are drenched in sunlight and can readily mass-produce sugars through photosynthesis.
 But with few nutrients in the soil, they struggle to convert those sugars into leaves, seeds, and other tissues.
 They end up with excess, which they simply give away.
 Flowers overflow with nectar.
 Eucalyptus trees exude a sweet substance called manna from their bark.
 Even insects that suck plant sap are forced to excrete surplus sugars, in the form of liquids known as honeydew or lerp.
 As the biologist Tim Low once wrote, Australia has “forests that exude energy.”